Where to find the best Easter egg hunts in England and Wales 2020

 All over Easter, Camp Bestival will bring a taste of its much-loved family festival to the Margate amusement park with live music, rides, and extravagant entertainment for all the family (without the camping!).

-Camp Bestival fun will be happening at Dreamland from 6 to 22 April, 2019.
+Camp Bestival fun will be happening at Dreamland on 12 April and the park will be open throughout the Easter school holiday.
 Find out more on the Dreamland website.

 Easter fun in London